Dales High Way - Skipton to Settle (★★★★★)

 Looking back from further up the hill

-I think the one on the right is Great Knott but I'm not 100%
+I think the one on the right is Great Knott

-After a long descent down Hawthorns Lanes, I eventually pass by Gordale House and get a view out towards Gordale Scar.
+After a long descent down Hawthorns Lanes, I eventually pass by Gordale House, and get a view out towards Gordale Scar.

 Gordale Scar

-Top of Malham Cove
+Top of Malham Cove (filming tents on the right)

 Passing Ing Scar